nicolasiensen/nicolasiensen.github.io/_posts/2022-03-11-running-rails-system-tests-with-docker.md

 We need to change two settings from Capybara to fix the failing tests.

 The first is the server host.
-By default, Rails binds the server to the IP address `127.0.0.1`, which is only locally accessible, making it impossible for the web browser running in another container to access the Rails application.
-To fix that, we set Capybara's `server_host` to `0.0.0.0`, which is accessible over the network.
+By default, Rails binds the server to the IP address 127.0.0.1, which is only locally accessible, making it impossible for the web browser running in another container to access the Rails application.
+To fix that, we set Capybara's `server_host` to 0.0.0.0, which is accessible over the network.

 The second attribute we need to change is the `app_host`, which defaults to the `server_host`.
-The problem is that the address `0.0.0.0` in the web browser container doesn't point to the Rails application.
-So we set `app_host` to the address of the `web` service by using the `HOSTNAME` environment variable plus the port chosen by Capybara.
+The problem is that the address 0.0.0.0 in the web browser container doesn't point to the Rails application.
+So we set `app_host` to the address of the web service by using the `HOSTNAME` environment variable plus the port chosen by Capybara.

 ```ruby
 # ./test/test_helper.rb